esamattis/piler/README.md

 ### .share()

 Shares almost any given Javascript object with the browser.
-Will work for functions too, but make sure that you will use only pure functions.
-Scope or the context will not be same in the browser.
+Will work for functions too, but **make sure that you will use only pure functions**.
+Scope or the context wont't be same in the browser.

-Variables will added as local variables in browser and also in to a global *REALLYEXPRESS* object.
+Variables will be added as local variables in browser and also in to a global *REALLYEXPRESS* object.

 - **params** name, object
 - **params** object
-- **returns** this
+- **returns** Express server object

 ### .exec()